Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

-Even though we will not need it explicitly, one can naturally ``globalize'' this fiberwise symplectic data by moreover asking closedness along the characteristic foliation, which naturally extends the notion of (strong) symplectic foliation considered by many other authors, e.g.\ \cite{Mit18,Mar13,TorThesis,TouThesis,PreVen,Ven,MTdPP18,GirTou,GirTou24,GNT}: \begin{definition} A \emph{symplectic confoliation} is the data $(\xi,\omega)$ of a hyperplane field $\xi$ and a two-form $\omega$ on $\xi$ such that: \begin{itemize} \item[-] $(\xi,\CS_{\xi,\omega})$ is a c-symplectic confoliation; \item[-] at every point $p\in M$ at which the characteristic foliation $\cK_\xi$ is regular, $\d(\omega\vert_{L_p})=0$ on $TL_p$, where $L_p$ is a local leaf of $\cK_\xi$ passing through $p$. \end{itemize} A symplectic confoliation $(\xi,\omega)$ is moreover called \emph{strong} if there is a $2$-form $\Omega$ on $M$ which is closed and such that $\Omega\vert_{\cK_\xi}=\omega\vert_{\cK_\xi}$. \end{definition}
+When fixing a specific symplectically compatible non-degenerate two-form on $\xi$, one can speak of almost-symplectic confoliation.
+Even though we will not need it explicitly in this paper, we point out that, in that case, one can then naturally add integrability conditions to this fiberwise symplectic data.
+For instance, we can speak of symplectic confoliation if the two-form restricted to each leaf of the characteristic foliation is closed (as it happens for symplectic foliations), or of strong symplectic confoliation if there is an additional global condition generalizing the definition of strong symplectic foliations, considered by many other authors, e.g.\ \cite{Mit18,Mar13,TorThesis,TouThesis,PreVen,Ven,MTdPP18,GirTou,GirTou24,GNT}.
+In other words, we can give the following definition: \begin{definition} A \textbf{symplectic confoliation} is the data $(\xi,\omega)$ of a hyperplane field $\xi$ and a two-form $\omega$ on $\xi$ such that: \begin{itemize} \item[-] $(\xi,\CS_{\xi,\omega})$ is a c-symplectic confoliation; \item[-] at every point $p\in M$ at which the characteristic foliation $\cK_\xi$ is regular, $\d(\omega\vert_{L_p})=0$ on $TL_p$, where $L_p$ is a local leaf of $\cK_\xi$ passing through $p$. \end{itemize} A symplectic confoliation $(\xi,\omega)$ is moreover called \textbf{strong} if there is a $2$-form $\Omega$ on $M$ which is closed (as form on $M$), symplectically compatible with $\omega$ and $\CpS_{\xi}$, and such that $\Omega\vert_{\cK_\xi}=\omega\vert_{\cK_\xi}$.
+One defines similarly \textbf{tame symplectic} and \textbf{tame strong symplectic confoliations}. \end{definition}

-The notion of strong symplectic confoliation naturally extends not only that of strong symplectic foliations (hence of taut $3$-dimensional foliations) but also that of taut $3$-dimensional confoliations defined in \cite{ET_confoliations}.
-One could moreover call \emph{taut} any high-dimensional confoliation $\xi$ for which there exists a closed codegree-one form that is non-vanishing along $\xi$; strong symplectic confoliations are then in particular taut.
+The notion of strong symplectic confoliation can be understood as an extension not only of strong symplectic foliations (hence of taut $3$-dimensional foliations) but also that of taut $3$-dimensional confoliations defined in \cite{ET_confoliations}.
+One could moreover call \textbf{taut} any high-dimensional confoliation $\xi$ for which there exists a closed codegree-one form that is non-vanishing along $\xi$; strong symplectic confoliations are then in particular taut.